-The Housing Authority will only screen PBV applicants for income, citizenship status
+The Housing Authority will screen PBV applicants for income, citizenship status, certain criminal convictions, and other factors necessary to determine program eligiblity.

 The Housing Authority will only provide the PBV applicant's current and prior address, and the name and address of the landlord at the applicant's current and prior address, upon request of the PBV owner, if available.